Semi-Tarrasch Defense: 5.cxd5 exd5

-Symmetrical Variation
+Symmetrical Variation: 5.e3

-In this line, White forgoes the fianchetto, with its direct play against d5, opting to keep central tension for the moment by playing 5.e3, after which 5...Nc6 is the normal continuation.
-From this position, White may choose to inflict the isolated pawn on Black, accept the weakness themselves in return for active piece play, or play 6.a3, with a view to dxc5, followed by b4 and Bb2, aiming for positions in which the extra tempo will come in useful if Black keeps the symmetry; thus, 6...Ne4, once chosen by Bobby Fischer in his Candidates Match with Tigran Petrosian in 1971, gives a different turn.
-This opening was also used by Ding Liren against Hikaru Nakamura in their last game of the 2022 Candidates Tournament, the former would later on qualify for the World Chess Championship with this victory and later on becoming the World Chess Champion.
+In the Symmetrical Variation (ECO D40), White forgoes the fianchetto, with direct play against d5, opting to keep central for the moment by playing 5.e3.
+5...Nc6 is the normal continuation (diagram).
+From this position, White may choose to inflict the isolated pawn on Black, accept the weakness themself in return for active piece play, or play 6.a3 with a view to dxc5 followed by b4 and Bb2, aiming for positions in which the extra tempo will come in useful if Black keeps the symmetry.
+6...Ne4, therefore, once chosen by Bobby Fischer in his Candidates Match with Tigran Petrosian in 1971, gives a different turn.

+This variation was also played by Ding Liren against Hikaru Nakamura in their last game of the 2022 Candidates Tournament.
+Ding qualified for the 2023 World Chess Championship in part thanks to this victory, and later became the world chess champion.